-During Q2-2022, SHL has offered 30% of its paid-up capital to the public through an initial public offering and became a publicly listed company.
-Accordingly, as part of this IPO transaction, the Group disposed of its 4.5% holding and lost significant influence over SHL.
-Hence, the retained interest of 10.5% is classified as investments in financial assets and measured at FVTOCI whose fair value at the date of disposal was SR 210 million (refer Note 9a).
+During the year 2022, SHL has offered 30% of its paid-up capital to the public through an initial public offering and became a publicly listed company.
+Accordingly, as part of this initial public offering, the Group disposed of its 4.5% equity interest and lost significant influence over SHL.
+Hence, the retained interest of 10.5% is classified as investments in financial assets and measured at FVOCI whose fair value at the date of disposal was SR 210 million (refer Note 9a).